PeterWong327/study-guide-notes/javascript.md

 - What happens when we do or don't explicitly set an object's prototype?

 - What is an object's default prototype?
+  - An object with the only property 'constructor' that points back to the function itself.

 - What are the valid values for an object's prototype?